Locations:

 It may take three to six months for the bones in your leg to fully heal.
 If you receive chemotherapy for bone cancer after surgery, healing will take longer.
 You may need a wheelchair or crutches to move around during this time.
 Once your incision has healed and the swelling has gone down, you’ll be able to start wearing a prosthesis.
 You’ll learn to use this prosthesis as the lower part of your leg and foot.

 Physical therapy is an important part of recovering from rotationplasty.
 A physical therapist will help you regain strength and flexibility in your hip and ankle joints.
 They’ll also teach you how to begin using your ankle joint as your new knee joint.
-This takes practice: you’ll have to retrain your brain and nerves to recognize your new knee and to work together with your prosthesis as your new lower leg.
+This takes practice: You’ll have to retrain your brain and nerves to recognize your new knee and to work together with your prosthesis as your new lower leg.

 While adults may take longer than children to adjust to the new leg, most people are able to walk without aid after three to six months.
 Within six to 12 months, you should be able to return to any activity you wish, including high-impact sports.
-Many people are pleasantly surprised by how functional their legs are after rotationplasty.
+Many people are pleasantly surprised by how functional their leg is after rotationplasty.
 The working knee joint gives you mobility you wouldn’t have otherwise.

 How successful is rotationplasty surgery?

 While rotationplasty is a complex procedure, the surgery doesn’t often fail.
 Failure might occur if your leg loses blood flow or doesn’t heal well.
 Cancer treatments like chemotherapy can sometimes interfere with the healing process.
-This risk is similar between rotationplasty and other limb salvage procedures.
+This risk is similar with rotationplasty and other limb salvage procedures.
 Most people recover well from rotationplasty, and they report long-term satisfaction with their results.

 A note from Cleveland Clinic